-The Solar System Ambassadors Program aims to engage these highly-motivated volunteers who have the means and initiative to share the excitement of space exploration in standard and diverse ways within their local communities.
+The Solar System Ambassadors Program aims to engage these highly-motivated volunteers who have the means and initiative to share the excitement of space exploration in diverse ways within their local communities.
 By leveraging their established connections, Ambassadors reach broad sectors of the general public that are often unaware of NASA's ongoing exploration.
 Ambassadors' enthusiasm for, and knowledge of, space exploration personalizes the experience of learning about our neighborhood in space, our home planet and the universe beyond.

 Training and Equipping Ambassadors

 Ambassadors participate in online (telephone and web-based) training sessions which acquaint them with NASA's space exploration missions and provide interaction with scientists, engineers and project team members.
-These training sessions educate Ambassadors about SSA rules of operation, provide them with solid, general background on NASA's efforts exploring space, and supply materials needed to support specific mission milestones, such as launches, planetary flybys, first image returns, arrivals, and ongoing key discoveries.
+These training sessions educate Ambassadors about SSA rules of operation, provide them with solid, general background on NASA's efforts exploring space, and supply resources needed to support specific mission milestones, such as launches, planetary flybys, first image returns, arrivals, and ongoing key discoveries.
 In addition to online materials, training archives and resource links, Ambassadors are provided hard-copy materials, whenever available, to aid them in their efforts.

-Collectively, the direct interaction with NASA and JPL personnel, ongoing training, support and materials provided by the SSA program, lays the foundation for Ambassadors' successful planning and execution of community-based events.
-Armed with inspiration and knowledge, Ambassadors spread this excitement throughout their local areas, personalizing the NASA experience for hundreds of thousands of people.
+Collectively, the direct interaction with NASA and JPL personnel, ongoing training, support and materials provided by the SSA program, lays the foundation for the Ambassador's successful planning and execution of community-based events.
+Armed with inspiration and knowledge, Ambassadors spread excitement throughout their local areas, personalizing the NASA experience for hundreds of thousands of people.
 By imparting their knowledge, energy and enthusiasm for space exploration, Ambassadors serve as key members of the agency's public engagement team.